 The price of the upgrade per city will be shown on the booking path, so you can opt to add one city or both

-Using a combination of Sparbillette (Supersaver) tickets and then paying for the public transport will usually be (much) cheaper, so these upgrades save the hassle of trying to understand the ticket machines on the public transport networks.
+Using a combination of Sparbillette (Supersaver) tickets and then paying for the public transport will usually be (much) cheaper, but these upgrades to Point-to-Point tickets save the hassle of trying to understand the ticket machines on the public transport networks.

 Swiss cities don’t have subway/metro networks (Lausanne excepted), so staffed public transport ticket offices and counters are rare.

 So making the addition to upgrade a Point-to-Point ticket(s) to a 'City' ticket(s) can be a particularly good option if:

 If you're visiting Switzerland then the child tickets rules are different to those which Swiss citizens can benefit from.

 If you have a valid train ticket and are aged 16 or over, you can take up to eight children aged 5 or younger with you

 More info is available here.

 A good option if you will travelling long distances in a day is a '1 Day Travel Pass for Children'

 They cost just 16 CHF for 2nd class and 32 CHF for 1st class, but are only valid when the child aged 6-15 is travelling with an adult using a valid ticket or Saver Day Pass.